bieyuanxi/bevy_learn/introduce_code/state.md

 app.add_systems(Update, menu.run_if(in_state(AppState::Menu)))
 ```

-### Run systems when state changed using `StateTransitionEvent`
+### Use `StateTransitionEvent` to read state change
 You can read the events when state change happens.
-Notice that any state change will send a event, you should filter those you don't care about.
 ```rust
 /// print when an `AppState` transition happens fn log_transitions(mut transitions: EventReader<StateTransitionEvent<AppState>>) {